matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 The [`.m.rule.contains_display_name`](https://spec.matrix.org/v1.5/client-server-api/#default-override-rules),
 [`.m.rule.contains_user_name`](https://spec.matrix.org/v1.5/client-server-api/#default-content-rules),
 and [`.m.rule.roomnotif`](https://spec.matrix.org/v1.5/client-server-api/#default-override-rules)
 push rules are to be removed.

-To avoid unintentional mentions these rules are modified to only apply when the `mentions` field is missing.
-As this is for backwards-compatibility it is not implemented using a generic mechanism, but behavior specific to these push rules.
+To avoid unintentional mentions these rules are modified to only apply when the `mentions` field is missing and clients should provide the `mentions` field on every message to avoid the unintentional mentions discussed above.

 If users wish to continue to be notified of messages containing their display name it is recommended that clients create a specific keyword rule for this, e.g. a